Digital-Preservation-Coalition/bit-list/content/entries/pre-www-videotex-data-services-and-bulletin-board-services/index.en.md

   - year: 2024
     trend: no-change
     classification: critically-endangered
-hazards: TBC
+hazards: ""
 mitigations: Offline backup documented and available for recovery
 year-added: 2012
 published: 2025-08-21
-last-updated: "2024-11-07"
+last-updated: 2024-11-07
 aliases:
   - /digipres/champion-digital-preservation/bit-list/practically-extinct/bitlist-pre-www-videotex-and-bbs
-comments: |-
+comments: >-
   The value of this type of content has been questioned in previous entry reviews.
 It was noted that loss of this content would impact our understanding of pre WWW digital/electronic communications and whilst the loss in terms of impact on human life would be minimal, from a cultural studies point of view, loss would have a far higher impact.

   In terms of preservation, whilst there is no structured collection of this material, many individuals will have their own personal archives and a campaign of the nature of Missing Believed Wiped from the BFI might be effective in collating these disparate collections.

   This entry can also be linked to the Community Archives species as early online forums were a place of community development and community creation.
 ---